Amber glass dropper bottle of pre-shave oil with golden oil drops on slate

 The Stuga Shave Oil

-The Stuga Shave Oil is blended from four oils: Australian sweet almond, Australian macadamia, apricot kernel, and castor oil.
-No synthetic fragrances, no fillers — just the oils.
+The Stuga Shave Oil is blended from three oils: Australian sweet almond, Australian macadamia, and apricot kernel — plus a little vitamin E and a drop of fragrance.
+No fillers, nothing to pad it out.

 Almond and macadamia do the skin conditioning.
 Apricot kernel keeps it light so it doesn't clog your razor.
-Castor oil provides the slip and glide.
 It's a short ingredient list on purpose — every oil has a job, nothing's there for marketing.

 Available in 30ml ($29.95) for a couple of months of daily use, or 100ml ($89.95) if you know it works for you and want the better value.
 Made in the Southern Highlands from Australian oils where possible.